 Just as you were thinking you had to go to Madame Tussauds for a wax museum, we have another choice in your basket.
 The Cecut is home to its own museum that Opened in 1993 and is considered the second of its kind in Latin America with more than 80 replicas of historical figures artists and legends of film and television.
 Isn’t that legendary enough?

 It has ten rooms in four thematic areas: Mexico’s pre-Hispanic era, Low California missionary period, history of Tijuana, and Legends and stories Mexico en heroes.
-They bear replicas of historical figures such as JFK, Marlin Monroe, Elvis Presley and many other icons.
+They bear replicas of historical figures such as JFK, Marlin Monroe, Elvis Presley, and many other icons.

 Avenida De Revolucion

 This was officially Tijuana’s path to development.
 The Avenida Revolucion (Revolution Avenue) is the first road of the 20th Century that was an important center of economic development.
 Lined by mini mercados, multi-ethnic restaurants, and exuberant hotels, this place is often regarded to be the finest cultural attraction of Tijuana.
-Located on the end of the main street, the “Bienvenidos a Tijuana” (Tijuana Arch) is the landmark of Tijuana and is visible from almost anywhere in the city.
+Located at the end of the main street, the “Bienvenidos a Tijuana” (Tijuana Arch) is the landmark of Tijuana and is visible from almost anywhere in the city.
 One side of the sign says welcome to the tourist to the center of Tijuana (Zona Centro).
 The other side of the sign is a clock that is not working anymore.